Geometry of horospherical varieties of Picard rank one: Introduction

-\begin{conj*} For $X$ smooth projective, $\mathrm{BQH}(X)$ is semisimple if and only if the bounded derived category $\Dd^b(X)$ has a full exceptional collection. \end{conj*}
+\begin{conj*} Let $X$ be a smooth projective Fano variety.
+The ring $\mathrm{BQH}(X)$ is generically semisimple if and only if the bounded derived category $\Dd^b(X)$ has a full exceptional collection. \end{conj*}

-The above results therefore suggest to look for full exceptional collections in many horospherical varieties of the classification.
-Some results have already been obtained.
-For instance, the second author proved in \cite{pech:q} that in case (3) for $m =2$, Dubrovin's conjecture holds.
-Dubrovin's conjecture in case (2) follows from results by the third author \cite{pe:ss} for the semisimplicity of quantum cohomology and results by Kuznetsov \cite{Ku} for the derived category.
-Indeed, the variety $X$ in case (2) is a hyperplane section of the maximal orthogonal Grassmannian $\OG(5,10)$ (see Subsection \ref{ss:special}).
+The Dubrovin conjecture and the above results on quantum cohomology therefore indicate the existence of full exceptional collections on many horospherical varieties of the classification.
+Some results in this direction have already been obtained.
+For instance, the second author proved in \cite{pech:q} that Dubrovin's conjecture holds for $X^3(n,2)$.
+Dubrovin's conjecture for $X^2$ follows from results by the third author \cite{pe:ss} for the semisimplicity of quantum cohomology and from general results by Kuznetsov \cite{Ku} about the homological projective duality.
+Indeed, the variety $X^2$ is a hyperplane section of the maximal orthogonal Grassmannian $\OG(5,10)$ (see Subsection \ref{ss:special}).
 In the last two sections, we consider the derived category side of Dubrovin's conjecture.
-In Section \ref{section:exc-gen}, we construct in all cases except case (2) an exceptional vector bundle on $X$.
-In Section \ref{sec:g2}, we extend this construction and produce a full exceptional collection on the horospherical variety $X$ in case (5):
+In Section \ref{section:exc-gen}, for all cases of Pasquier's list except the case (2) we construct an exceptional pair of vector bundles on $X$.
+In Section \ref{sec:g2}, we extend that construction and produce a full exceptional collection on the horospherical variety $X^5$.
+In more detail, we find two exceptional objects $\Ub$ and $\Sbh$ of the derived category $\Dd ^b(X^5)$ which can be completed to an exceptional triple $\A =\{\Ub,\Sbh,\Oo _{X^5}\}$.
+Here the object $\Ub$ is a vector bundle, but $\Sbh$ is a two--term complex.
+It turns out that $\A$ is the starting block of a Lefschetz exceptional collection on $X^5$ in the sense of \cite{KuHPD}.
+More precisely, we prove (Theorem \ref{th:Lefexccoll}):